 I have a Kindle Fire HD 8.9″ and a Marvel Unlimited subscription.
 To date, there isn’t a Kindle Fire version of the Marvel Unlimited App.
 So to use it you have to side-load the app.
 And your observations about it’s performance are pretty accurate.
 It needs a lot of work.

 However, for as long as I’ve had my Fire, I’ve read my Marvel Unlimited comics directly from the Marvel.com website.
 I list of links in EverNote to facilitate locating the books I want to read.
 The link opens the Silk Browser right to the correct page.
 When you open a comic to read, it opens to fill the full screen unlike the app, navigation works great, and the comic looks beautiful.
 You can still pinch and stretch as you see fit.
 But since my tablet is an 8.9″, I seldom do so.

 Thus, I’ve found the Kindle Fire to be great a tablet option, especially if you have a library of other Amazon content (like me). ~ Nic

 3) Windows Surface –

-Windows tablets worry me for the same reason as the Kindle – Marvel Unlimited compatability.
+Windows tablets worry me for the same reason the Kindle did originally – Marvel Unlimited compatibility.
 Just look at how long it’s taken Marvel Unlimited to get up to speed with Android devices (and even then, with plenty of bugs and support requests from both Android and iOS users).

 You will be able to access Comixology in the Windows store, though.
-Personally this is a stay-away unless you have an absolute need for Microsoft.
+Personally this is a stay-away for me unless you have an absolute need for Microsoft.